TempleEight/homebrew-temple/README.md

 Setup
 -----

-Using these formulae requires Homebrew, which in turn requires Xcode.
+Using these formulae requires Homebrew, which in turn requires Xcode Command Line Tools.
 If you have not yet installed Homebrew, a quick summary is at the end of this document.

 Once homebrew is installed, simply run:

     brew tap templeeight/temple

-Some of these formulae may require OS X 10.10 (Yosemite) or higher.

 Use